 Summary: Bright light retinal damage in rodents remains one of the most widely used models mimicking human retinal degenerations such as retinitis pigmentosa (RP) and age-related macular degeneration (AMD).

 Retinal damage induced by bright light in laboratory rodents has remained one of the most widely used models mimicking human retinal degenerations such as retinitis pigmentosa (RP) and age-related macular degeneration (AMD) for more than five decades.

 The model is induced by exposing rodents to bright light (2.500-10.000 lux).
-The BLE induces the apoptosis of photoreceptors and retinal pigment epithelium1-3.
-Previous studies have shown that the total retinal thickness decreases with aging, as seen in 7 vs 3.5 month-old mice.
+The exposure to bright light (BLE) induces the apoptosis of photoreceptors and retinal pigment epithelium1-3.
+Our previous studies have shown that the total retinal thickness in decreases with aging, as seen in 7 month-old vs 3.5 month-old BALB/c mice.
 Moreover, the BLE exacerbates the retinal damage in aged mice when compared to young mice.

 |Method of induction||Exposure to bright light|

 |Route of compound administration||Topical (e.g. eye drops), subretinal, intravitreal, systemic|